-The H-43B was powered by one Lycoming T53-L-1B turboshaft engine, rated at 860 shaft horsepower at 21,510 r.p.m.
-The engine uses a 5-stage axial-flow, 1 stage centrifugal-flow, compressor with a single stage gas producer turbine and single-stage power turbine.
-A reverse-flow combustion section allows significant reduction in the the engine’s total length.
+The prototype XH-40 was powered by a Lycoming LTC1B-1 (XT53-L-1) free-turbine (turboshaft).
+The engine uses a 5-stage axial-flow, 1-stage centrifugal-flow compressor with a single-stage gas producer turbine and single-stage power turbine.
+A reverse-flow combustion section with 12 burners allows a significant reduction in the the engine’s total length.
+The XT53L-1 had a Maximum Continuous Power rating of 770 shaft horsepower, and Military Power rating of 825 shaft horsepower.
+It could produce 860 shaft horsepower at 21,510 r.p.m.
+At Military Power, the XT53-L-1 produced 102 pounds of jet thrust (0.454 kilonewtons).
 The power turbine drives the output shaft through a 3.22:1 gear reduction.
-The T53-L-1 is 3 feet, 11.8 inches (1.214 meters) long and 1 foot, 11.0 inches (0.584 meters) in diameter.
-It weighs 460 pounds (209 kilograms).
+The T53-L-1 is 3 feet, 11.8 inches (1.214 meters) long and 1 foot, 11.25 inches (0.591 meters) in diameter, and weighs 460 pounds (209 kilograms).

-© 2017, Bryan R. Swopes
+© 2018, Bryan R. Swopes